chamley/UFC/README.md

 Hi.
 This is my personal project where I hope to aggregate all available data in the world about mma in the UFC league.

-Ingestion system and Transformation layer: Orchestrated Lambdas.
+Ingestion System and Transformation Layer: Orchestrated Lambdas.

 Data Architecture: Data Lakehouse.